 The bill is overbroad.
 H.R.
 906 regulates school buses, cement mixers, and medium- and heavy-duty trucks the same as light duty vehicles.
 However, the vehicles truck dealerships sell are not sold to consumers.

 H.R.
 906 creates new privacy, vehicle security and safety risks.
 The information that the bill would force manufacturers to release creates serious privacy, data security and vehicle safety risks.
 For example, the bill mandates that motor vehicle manufacturers provide to any person the vehicle owner designates all the “vehicle-generated” data unconditionally, which may include sensitive, private information.

 H.R.
 906 was introduced by Reps.
 Neal Dunn (R-Fla.), Brendan Boyle (D-Pa.), Warren Davidson (R-Ohio), and Marie Gluesenkamp Perez (D-Wash.) and referred to the House Energy and Commerce Committee.
-Last year, the ATD Board of Line Representatives sent a letter to House Energy and Commerce leaders opposing a nearly identical previous version of this legislation.
+On June 16, the ATD Board of Line Representatives sent a letter to House Energy and Commerce Committee leaders opposing this legislation.
 Members of Congress are urged not to cosponsor H.R.
 906.